dcmorse/jamboard/README.md

 These relationships were specified in C# model files, were detected by Entity Framework, and are compiled into the database schema by a 'code first migration' included in this repository.

 Controller and View scaffolding was generated and tweaked to allow the user to edit teams, skaters, and jams.
 Nearly full CRUD is supported.
-See 'Pictures of CRUD' below
+See 'CRUD Warts' below for a few exceptions.

 #### Many-to-Many Relationship

 Skaters participate in many jams.
 Jams have five skaters, though internally it's of course any number.
 This is a textbook many-to-many relationship.

-This relationship was specified in C# model files, was detected by Entity Framework, and is compiled into the database schema by a 'code first migration' included in this repository.
-This includes the SkaterJams join table.
+Like the Many-to-One relationships this relationship was specified in C# model files, was detected by Entity Framework, and is compiled into the database schema by a 'code first migration' included in this repository.
+Unlike the Many-to-One relationships, this includes the SkaterJams join table.

 Since SkaterJams is an implementation detail, and not a UI concept we want to put in the user's face, I didn't generate a controller or views for SkaterJams.
 Instead, the SkaterJam rows are manipulated implicitly through the CRUD of Jams: